jaedsonpys/pie/README.md

 - Commit of tracked files;
 - Get all commits log;
 - Merge all changes to the committed files;
-- Get the changed lines between files.
+- Get the changed lines between files;
+- Creating hooks to execute scripts.

 To learn how to use `Pie`, see the [full documentation here](https://github.com/jaedsonpys/pie/tree/master/DOCS).
-Download `Pie` using the pip package manager:
+Install `Pie` using the pip package manager:

 ```
 pip install pie-cli